stefaniabe/PrimaryParticipationGWAS/GenCorrH2/README.md

 The inputs are as follows and in the following order:
 1) insumstat1: full path to the gwas summary statistic file of the trait
-2) ldpath: path to the folder and prefix of the LD score files
+2) ldpath: path to the folder and prefix of the LD score files (omitting ".l2.ldscore.gz" and ".l2.M_5_50").
 3) outpath: path to where to store the output, folder and prefix

 For BSPC we used a constrained intercept regression (the intercept was constrained to 1):